org-metaeffekt/metaeffekt-scancode-service/README.md

 web service that can answer any number of scan requests after launch.

 ## Building
+This project uses a modern `pyproject.toml`.
+You can use it with any compatible packaging tool.

-Use pythons build frontend for packaging.
+I.e. use pythons build frontend for packaging.
 Call from the project directory

 ```bash
 python -m build